damoonrashidi/damoonrashidi-me/posts/waluigi-represents-all-of-us.md

 ## Enter, Waluigi

 <blockquote>
-Waluigi is the ultimate example of the individual shaped by the signifier.
+"Waluigi is the ultimate example of the individual shaped by the signifier.
 Waluigi is a man seen only in mirror images; lost in a hall of mirrors he is a reflection of a reflection of a reflection.
 You start with Mario – the wholesome all Italian plumbing superman, you reflect him to create Luigi – the